paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   - [Some notes on what does and doesn't get counted:](#some-notes-on-what-does-and-doesnt-get-counted) counted:](#some-notes-on-what-does-and-doesnt-get-counted)

-# 2020-05-17 through 2020-05-23
+# 2020-05-17 through 2020-
 ## questions
  - should I visualize saturation on a per-core basis?
  - should I visualize double precision, single precision, or both?
    - currently picking the larger value (more saturated) and using that one
+ - is there some way we can include execution parameters in the visualization?
+   It's hard to keep track of how we generated the visualization
+   - perhaps include a line that says "Command used to generate this
+     visualization: <command>"

 ## accomplishments
  - worked on visualization